 As if NHL games and NHL betting aren’t exciting enough, we want to take it one step further and up the ante using NHL prop bets.
 Betting on NHL props allow for sports bettors to take advantage to earn a little extra cash betting on unique or fun instances in a game that has no effect on the final outcome of the game.

 Most of the Prop wagers are available on a game-by-game basis, only as we approach the latter stages of the season will we see more props.
-However, we have these prop bets for the next game between the Blue Jackets and The Lightning.
-The odds were last updated on September 15, 2020:
+Check out the next NHL coach to be fired odds.
+The odds were last updated on March 26, 2021:

 While they are strictly just for fun wagers, you do need to have a little insight into some prop bets to ensure you aren’t throwing your money away.
 Having an NHL prop bet strategy will greatly help in that sense, and knowing individual players and their capabilities will help you nail those NHL prop wagers.

 Luckily, we’ve created an NHL prop betting guide that will give you some insights into proposition bets, how to read the NHL odds, and how to be successful betting on NHL props.
 We don’t recommend basing your entire NHL betting strategy on getting rich betting NHL props, but you can make some picks that could pad your bankroll for your big boy bets.